At which campus can I study this program?

 Students who minor in Recreation, Park, and Tourism Management gain knowledge and competencies in recreation leadership, program development and implementation, and administration of recreation services.
 In addition, students explore the relevance of recreation and leisure in their own lives.
-Support courses enable the student to focus on specialized services, such as commercial recreation and tourism, community recreation, park management, environmental interpretation, or therapeutic recreation.
+Support courses enable the student to focus on specialized services, such as commercial recreation and tourism, community recreation, park management, event management, and environmental interpretation.

 You Might Like This Program If...

 You like to work with people and want to work in a field that provides experiences for participants through events, specialized facilities, hands on experiences, tourism and recreation and in the outdoors.

 A grade of C or better is required for all courses in the minor, as specified by Senate Policy 59-10.

 |Prescribed Courses: Require a grade of C or better|

 |RPTM 120||Leisure and Human Behavior||3|